ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 Python's static typing supports two forms of subtype compatibility: *nominal* and *structural*.
 Nominal subtyping is the traditional style; an object of class `C` is a subtype of class `B` if `C` subclasses `B`.
-Structural subtyping, on the other hand, is about the shape or structure of the type--often called "duck typing" for types.
+Structural subtyping is about the shape or structure of the type--often called "duck typing."
 If an object has the required methods/attributes, it can be used as that type, regardless of its class in the inheritance hierarchy.

 Python 3.8 introduced *protocols* to facilitate structural typing.
 A `Protocol` defines methods and attributes that a type must have, without specifying a particular base class.
 Any class that has those members with compatible types is considered a subtype of the protocol, even if it doesn't explicitly inherit from `Protocol`.
 Protocols create interfaces or contracts that can be satisfied by any class, matching Python's dynamic duck typing in a static type checking context.

 ### A Drawable Protocol